nrfconnect/sdk-nrf/doc/nrf/ug_thread_certification.rst

 #.
 Build the certification image.

-   The :ref:`ot_cli_sample` sample is used as a base, modified with an overlay file.
+   The :ref:`ot_cli_sample` sample is used as a base, modified with the :file:`harness/overlay-cert.conf` overlay file.

    .. code-block::